1. Home

 Expert tip

 Read advertised job listings closely, and mirror the job description language they use as much as possible.
-If an employer is looking for a waitress who is experienced, dependable and fast, it might be a good idea to mention on your waitress resume that you’re experienced, dependable and fast.

 One important consideration is the best resume format for structuring your waitress resume, particularly the way your employment history is organized.